- Current Conditions

 Q: Do you have special rates for seniors?

 A: B.C.
 Seniors travel free on most BC Ferries routes Monday through Thursday except for holidays.
 This applies to passenger fares only.
 To take advantage of this program, please present your B.C.
 Services Card, B.C.
 Gold Care Card (age 65 or greater), or either a valid BC Driver's License, BC Identification Card or Birth Certificate coupled with proof of residency in BC when you arrive at the terminal.
-Note that this does not apply to our Port Hardy-Prince Rupert, Port Hardy-Mid Coast, Discovery Coast Passage or Prince Rupert-Skidegate routes, though there are special passenger fares for B.C. seniors using these ferry services.
+Note that this does not apply to our Port Hardy-Prince Rupert, Port Hardy-Mid Coast, Discovery Coast Connector or Prince Rupert-Skidegate routes, though there are special passenger fares for B.C. seniors using these ferry services.

 Q: Are there special rates for students?

 A: B.C. students, ages 18 and under (excluding Post Secondary students), with acceptable I.D., can travel free or at a reduced rate between their residence and school, and to attend or participate in school and junior association education and sporting events.
 Click here for detailed information >>

 Q: Are there special rates for people with disabilities?

 A: Discount fares are available for residents of British Columbia who have a permanent disability (this applies to passenger fares only).
 To receive them, you must present your BC Ferries Disabled Status Identification (DSI) card when you arrive at the terminal.

 Please call us for details, or you can download the Information for Passengers with Special Needs Brochure.